wiznick79/deliveryAPI/README.md

 -   /delivery/delete/:id (DELETE): to delete a delivery

 Notes:
-1. At this point the admin of the system must be assigned manually by changing the role from the default 'user' to 'admin' in the database (eg. using MongoDB Compass).
+1. At this point the admin of the system must be assigned manually by changing the role from the default 'user' to 'admin' in the database (eg. using MongoDB Compass)
 2. The database connection string must be added in your .env file as DATABASE_URL.
-Same for PORT.
+Same for PORT
 3. To run locally:
     -   'npm run dev' at the root folder to start Nodejs server
     -   'npm start' in the react-app folder to build and run the React app